ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_packaging-pricing.md

 ## Pricing considerations
 {: #vmwaresol_packaging-pricing-considerations}

+For the most up-to-date pricing information, you can create a cost estimate by clicking **Add to estimate** from either the provisioning or the plan page.
+{: important}

+* For VMware Cloud Foundation as a Service (formerly VMware as a Service), discounts are available for longer-term commitments.
+For more information, contact your IBM Sales representative.
+* VMware Cloud Foundation (for Classic and for VPC Bare Metal Servers) is charged at a flexible, on-demand rate of $38 per core and per month with a minimum of 16 cores per CPU.
+Discounts are available for longer-term commitments.
 * For existing VMware Cloud Foundation for VPC customers, this change represents a price reduction.
-* Discounted contract commitments are available for VMware Cloud Foundation as a Service (formerly VMware as a Service).
-For more information, contact your IBM Sales representative.
 * The VMware Solutions Support and Services fee will be removed on 1 May 2024.

-For the most up-to-date pricing information, you can create a cost estimate by clicking **Add to estimate** from either the provisioning or the plan page.
-{: important}

 ## Impact to existing users
 {: #vmwaresol_packaging-pricing-impact}